starvagrant/toh/toh.markdown/the_bank_of_secrets.md

 "Yes.
 I was instructed that that date never change.
 But the profiles always had the cause of death on them, and it seems the cause of death was a bit of guesswork.
 The cause of death was always an impossibility.
 So, I invented a set of alternative facts about how they died you see.
 I wasn't a judge, see, nor an executioner.
 I chose whether the executioner bore a sword or an axe, or stood on the gallows or guillotine."

 "I don't think there's enough alcohol in the world to forget something like that.
-But it's not my job to stop you from trying."
+But it's not my job to stop you from trying," the bartender offered no judgment.

 "No. No, I'm not really disturbed by that any more.
 These people had their name on a list.
 A list of someone kicking ass and taking names, for want of a better phrase.
 If I didn't do it someone else would.
 These people were marked, nothing could change this.
 And to tell them this, to not only reveal their days were numbered, which they should have figured out, but that that number was determined in an advance would be an act of great cruelty.
 It would be to rob them of their lives.
 Secrecy is the heart of life.
 All our decisions are impacted by being unable to predict the future."